emredotnet/FreeChat/README.md

 # FreeChat

-Free Chat is a messaging application that you can host and use yourself.
+Free Chat is a messaging application that you can host and use.

 ## Features